 In 2017-18, conservation partners in the Intermountain West undertook a human dimensions research project to better understand the relationship between working wet meadows, agricultural production, and bird habitat.
 The purpose of the project was to learn from landowners about their conservation activities, especially their attitudes regarding flood irrigation and what they consider when making irrigation and other land management decisions.
 Understanding the perspectives of the landowners is important in balancing the needs of agricultural production and profitability.
 Read more about this human dimensions research project.

 In 2018, important information gaps were filled relative to spatiotemporal dynamics of wetland and irrigated habitats providing data through new SONEC Wetland Dynamic Assessments.
-In 2019, the IWJV will revise waterfowl population goals to update SONEC conservation planning objectives for both fall and spring migration; coordinate planning efforts with partners in the SONEC region; and deliver recently completed wetland evaluations to partners to inform their conservation delivery programs
+In 2019, the IWJV revised waterfowl population goals to update SONEC conservation planning objectives for both fall and spring migration, coordinate planning efforts with partners in the SONEC region, and deliver recently completed wetland evaluations to partners to inform their conservation delivery programs.

-In 2019, the ongoing sandhill crane project will begin to link bird movements to shifting land use and climatic patterns that influence wetland resiliency.
-And, to better understand how changing policies intended to increase water use efficiencies may be affecting bird populations, a new white-faced ibis project will also be initiated.
+Sandhill crane research completed in 2020 began to link bird movements to shifting land use and climatic patterns that influence wetland resiliency.
+And, to better understand how changing policies intended to increase water use efficiencies may be affecting bird populations, a new white-faced ibis project was completed in 2021.

 Seventy-four percent of wet meadows in the SONEC region are on working ranchlands, making private landowners essential to maintaining these critical habitats for numerous wildlife species.
 The IWJV established the SONEC WWMI to help ranchers continue traditional irrigation management practices that have been used for generations to produce forage, provide wildlife habitat, and sustain ranching communities.